alsyundawy/GamingTweaks/Hardware (general)/Gaming Hardware Buyer's Guide.md

 This guide **does not** follow the "just because you're a gamer you can waste your money" principle.
 The most expensive hardware is not always the best nor can some gamers effort to buy each time a vendor releases new hardware to buy something new.

-This recommendations are totally unbiased and the listed hardware, is listed based on:
+The recommendations are totally unbiased and the listed hardware, is listed based on:

 * Community based tests
 * Hardware specifications